carbon-language/carbon-lang/docs/design/variadics.md

 _Coercion shape commutativty:_ `⟪E; S1⟫` is equivalent to `⟪E; S2⟫` if `S1` is a
 permutation of `S2`.

+_Pack renaming:_ Let `Ns` be a sequence of names, let `⟬Ns⟭: ⟪T; N⟫` be a name binding pattern (which may be a symbolic or template binding as well as a runtime binding), and let `__A` be an identifier that does not collide with any name that's visible where `⟬Ns⟭` is visible.
+We can rewrite all occurrences of `⟬Ns⟭` to `each __A` in the scope of the binding pattern (including the pattern itself) if all of the following conditions hold:

+-   `Ns` contains at least one each-name.
+-   No name in `Ns` is used in the scope outside of `Ns`.
+-   No name occurs more than once in `Ns`.
+-   No other pack literals occur in the same pack expansion as an occurrence of `⟬Ns⟭`.

 ### Convertibility and parameter deduction

 Type convertibility is governed by a set of inference rules for the "convertible